Mary Berry’s Christmas Chocolate Cupcakes are light, fluffy and topped with festive vanilla buttercream. Great for children to help decorate too!

 -

-Sift the cocoa powder into a bowl and add the boiling water.
-Mix until it forms a thick paste and then add the remaining cake ingredients.
-Mix until combined
+Add 40g cocoa powder into a bowl and add 4 tbsp boiling water.
+Mix until it forms a thick paste

 -